ArjunAranetaCodes/CALOY/README.md

   - For every top-up cards purchased, the customer is legible for claiming awards and coupons.

 ---Team HexDev
-Arjun Araneta
+Arjun Araneta,
-Ed Nemenzo
+Ed Nemenzo,
-Enrik Sabalvaro
+Enrik Sabalvaro,
-Julius Marco
+Julius Marco,